haratine/haratine.github.io/_posts/2020-12-07-azureScaleSets.md

 <h2>HOW DOES A VIRTUAL MACHINE SCALE SET WORK?</h2>

-Now that we know the key benefits, the important terminology, we are better prepared to dive into the Azure virtual machine scale set deployment process.
+Now that we know the key benefits and the important terminology, we are better prepared to dive into the Azure virtual machine scale set deployment process.

 <b>DEPLOYMENT PROCESS OVERVIEW</b>
 <ol start="1">